 >>To learn more about why building polygon data provides a better and more accurate way for measuring foot traffic, be sure to download our Store Visit Attribution whitepaper today. <<

-Building footprints, sometimes referred to as building geometry, can add value to every industry across a variety of different applications and use cases.
-Building footprint data can allow you to:
+Geometry data can add value to every industry across a variety of different applications and use cases.
+Accurate polygons enable you to:

 The information derived from building polygons can support:

-These are only a handful of the ways that building footprint data can be put to work.
-Here are a few more examples of how building footprint and POI data can be used in the real estate, consulting, and financial services industries.
+These are only a handful of the ways that polygon data can be put to work.
+Here are a few more examples of how geometry and POI data can be used in the real estate, consulting, and financial services industries.

 In all of these use cases above, one thing is clear: having access to precise data about a building’s actual footprint can lead to more accurate and effective geocoding.
 This drives better development and planning, more accurate data visualizations, stronger connections to other data sources, and, most importantly, more informed decision-making.